tinojona/tinojona.github.io/_pages/publications.md

 <br>

  <p style="margin-bottom: 0px;">
-  2025 Schneidewind T, Lee S, Vicedo-Cabrera A M, Saucy A. *The risk of hospitalization associated with foehn winds and heat in the mountainous region of Switzerland*, **Environmental Epidemiology**, under Review!
+  2025 Schneidewind T, Lee S, Vicedo-Cabrera A M, Saucy A. <em>The risk of hospitalization associated with foehn winds and heat in the mountainous region of Switzerland</em>, **Environmental Epidemiology**, under Review!
   <span style="margin-left: 20px;">Switzerland</span>.
   <a href="https://github.com/tinojona/Paper_2025_foehn_winds_and_hospitalizations">[Code]</a>
 </p>